rparkins999/CalendarTrigger/README.md

      alt="DebuggingScreen"
      height=600em>

 CalendarTrigger supports classes of events.
-Events can be classified by the calendar which they are in, the presence of a specified string in the event name or the event location or the event description, whether the event is busy, whether the event is recurrent, whether the user is the event's organiser, whether the event is public or private, whether the event has attendees, or any combination of these conditions.
+Events can be classified by the calendar which they are in, any combination of the presence or non-presence of specified strings in the event name or the event location or the event description, whether the event is busy, whether the event is recurrent, whether the user is the event's organiser, whether the event is public or private, whether the event has attendees, or any combination of these conditions.

 This is the screen displayed when you select NEW EVENT CLASS: